HL7/fhir-shc-vaccination-ig/examples/byCodeSystem/README.md

 | Minha             |                 | 213      |          |   "   "   |  XMLNL1   |  "   "   |
 | Novavax           |                 | 211      |          |   "   "   |  XM5JC5   |  "   "   |

-** "  " indicates same value for all rows **

 Pfizer NDC: 59267-1000-2

-** CVX uses 213 for (any) unspecified COVID vaccine, ICD-11 has "parent code" XM68M6 for any COVID vaccine, AIR only registers vaccines approved in Australia **
+**CVX uses 213 for (any) unspecified COVID vaccine, ICD-11 has "parent code" XM68M6 for any COVID vaccine, AIR only registers vaccines approved in Australia**

 ## Manufacturer Codes